SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 ** Don't run jobs on the login nodes **

 To get an interactive session, you first need to issue a `salloc` command to reserve some resources.
+We can optionally specify an account and reservation ID, the account tells the system which project your job will be accounted against.
+A reservation is where some compute nodes have been reserved for a particular project at a particular time.
+To ensure nodes are available for this course we may have obtained a reservation.
+Your instructor will tell you which acccount and reservation to use here.
+If you don't specify them then your default project will be used and you will have to wait for a compute node to be available like any normal user will.

 ~~~
-salloc -n 1
+salloc -n 1 --account=scwXXXX --reservation=scwXXXX_Y
 ~~~
 {: .bash}